24 Apr How to Needle Felt – Beginners Tutorial

-Once you are happy with the thickness of your shape, remove it from the cookie cutter.
-Finally, it’s time to refine the form and clean up any stray wool fibers.
+Once you are happy with the thickness of your shape, remove it from the cookie-cutter.
+After that, it’s time to refine the form and clean up any stray wool fibers.
 Work evenly around the edges, needling and shaping where necessary until you have the heart shape you like.